NSLS-II/Docker-Builder/README.md

 debian              9                   f26939cc87ef        6 days ago          101MB
 debian              8                   2c5f66c0d4e0        6 days ago          129MB
 ```
-Note that you will see an image for the distribution containers (ubuntu 18.04, debian 8 etc.), and then `isa/$DISTRIBUTION` (ex. isa/debian9, isa/ubuntu19.04), which are the actual build containers.
-Each container is around 1GB in size.
+Note that you will see an image for the distribution containers (ubuntu 18.04, debian 8 etc.), and then `isa/$DISTRIBUTION` (ex. isa/debian9, isa/ubuntu19.04), which are the actual build images.
+Each image is around 1GB in size.

 You should only need to run the `build_image.sh` script once per distribution, unless there is an update to its Dockerfile.
 This means that you can run `build_image.sh all` once on your development server, and you will not have to run it again.
 From there you will only need to use the `run_container.sh` script as described below.